 Since sledding involves playing in the snow outdoors during wintertime, chances are it's going to be cold.
 Frostbite and even hypothermia are potential dangers.
 Make sure your kids wear the proper clothing to stay warm and safe.

-Your kids have the right kind of sled and helmets, they're dressed warmly, and you've picked out a perfect hill for them to sled down.
+Your kids have the right kind of sled and properly fitted helmets, they're dressed warmly, and you've picked out a perfect hill for them to sled down.
 They're ready to go.

 There are still a few rules they need to follow, though, to keep themselves and other sledders safe: